 Isaiah 24:4-6 “The curse has devoured the earth, and those who dwell in it are desolate.
 Therefore the inhabitants of the earth are burned and few men are left.”

-The curse of sin is death.
-Because sin separates us from our Creator.
-His spirit cannot dwell within those who deny His very existence, or willfully - rebelliously do those things which He has forbidden.
+The curse of sin is death, because sin separates us from our Creator.
+His spirit cannot dwell within those who deny His very existence, or willfully and knowingly do those things which He has forbidden.
 Without His spirit within, we cannot control our own nature.
 This is because we were created to be indwelt.
 Without Him, selfishness, pride, appetites, addictions and destructive habits take over.
 Greed, hatred, misguided religious zealotry, destructive choices - all these things are destroying the earth because the people are disconnected from their Creator.

 Life on this planet is not self-sustaining.
 God’s power keeps this creation in balance.
 His spirit continually gives life.
 When the spirit of God is finally withdrawn from this creation, the balance of nature will be lost.
 The earth will no longer sustain life.
-When Christ returns He will rescue and remove those who are in covenant with Him.
+At His Glorious Return, He will rescue and remove those who are in covenant with Him.
 Then wicked violent human beings will destroy each other, as the forces of man and nature completely destroy what is left of life on planet earth.
 Until the spirit of the Creator is restored to this earth, it will remain desolate and without life.

 GOD’S BROKEN HEART